neuronsimulator/nrn/docs/guide/finitialize_handler.rst

 Description
 -----------

-Install an initialization handler statement to be called during a call to `finitialize <https://nrn.readthedocs.io/en/latest/python/simctrl/programmatic.html?highlight=finitialize#finitialize>`_.
+Install an initialization handler statement to be called during a call to :func:`finitialize`.
 The default type is 1.
 The statement will be executed at the top level of the interpreter or else in the context of the optional obj arg.

 Type 0 handlers are called before the mechanism INITIAL blocks.